exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 #### Proof

-We will prove the statement above for every single non-Byzantine node.
+We will prove the statement for every single non-Byzantine node.
 That node shall move to a new height in a finite time (and in this case the condition will be satisfied) or remain at the height `H`.
 In the second case, the node increments the round counter at fixed intervals (by stopwatch).
 From the fact